LongNguyen206/project_mernmade/README.md

 We decided to choose **MongoDB** for our database (M in MVC).
 MongoDB is an open-source, object-oriented, simple, dynamic, scalable, NoSQL and non-relational database developed by MongoDB, Inc. It is extremely simple to install and implement, and uses JSON or BSON(Binary JSON) documents to store data, instead of traditional tables.
 This provides us with high performance, high availability, and automatic scaling of our database.

 As our client might decide to scale the application in the future to include more social media platforms, we need our schema to be dynamic and scalable, which is difficult to achieve with rigid tables of SQL databases.
-Most importantly, NoSQL database is very high-performing in queries, which is a crucial feature of our project (search and filtering).
-MongoDB uses ['Mongoose'](https://mongoosejs.com/) library for interaction with ExpressJS server.
+Most importantly, NoSQL database is very high-performing in queries, which is a crucial feature of our project (searching and filtering).
+MongoDB uses ['Mongoose'](https://mongoosejs.com/) library to interac with ExpressJS server.

 ### [DigitalOcean](https://www.digitalocean.com/products/droplets/)